gnieboer/tsp-redesign/pages/account-basics/troubleshoot-login-errors.md

 ## Two-step authentication and validating contact information
 ### Two-step authentication helps prevent fraud.

-All TSP participants must use two-step authentication to log into My Account.
+All TSP participants must use two-step authentication to log in to My Account.
 Two-step authentication helps you protect your account against fraud by prompting you for a one-time verification code each time you log in.
 This login process is more secure because it means that online access to your account requires something you know (your account number or user ID and password) and something you have (a one-time verification code you receive in your email or on your phone).
-Someone who tries to log into your account fraudulently won’t be able to gain access without the code.
+Someone who tries to log in to your account fraudulently won’t be able to gain access without the code.

 ### Set up two-step authentication by validating your contact information.